tewidis/HPC/markdown/tree_computations.md

 ## Work-Optimal List Scan/Prefix-Sum - Part 1

-1. Wyllie's algorithm uses prefix-sums to compute list ranks, but is not work- optimal
+1. Wyllie's algorithm uses prefix-sums to compute list ranks, but is not work-optimal
     * W(n) = O(n * log(n))
     * D(n) = O(log(n))
 2. Consider a trick where we shrink the list to size m < n